Xetibo/ReSet-Doc/sections/literature.typ

     )<thread_panic_screenshot>],
 )

-While the runtime guarantee is a benefit of this system, it also requires thread safe synchronization of resources.
+While the runtime guarantee is a benefit of this system, it also requires thread-safe synchronization of resources.
 This would incur a performance penalty on the entire system as even the native application services would now need to use synchronization when accessing data.

-On top of this, when a plugin encounters a fatal error, this should not only be communicated to the user, but potential interactions with the now lost plugin need to be removed.
+On top of this, when a plugin encounters a fatal error, this should not only be communicated to the user, but potential interactions with the now-lost plugin need to be removed.
 This might happen when plugins communicate with each other, or when multiple plugin systems are in place.